zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

                 For Example:
                 Isaac Newton, whose laws of motion and illumination of gravity have been seen as a keystone of modern science.

-                Charles Darwin, whose theory of evolution by natural selection was fundamental to the development of modern biology.
+                Charles Darwin, whose theory of evolution by natural selection was fundamental to the development of modern biology. // TODO:

-                James Clerk Maxwell, who formulated classical electromagnetic theory
+                James Clerk Maxwell, who formulated classical electromagnetic theory //TODO:

-                And my favorite Stephen Hawking, who advanced major theories in the fields of astronomy, quantum gravity and investigation of black holes and black hole evaporation of it called Hawking radiation.
+                And my favorite Stephen Hawking, who advanced major theories in the fields of astronomy, quantum gravity and investigation of black holes and black hole evaporation of it called Hawking radiation. // TODO:

+                //TODO: Beatless

                  Education in United Kingdom is a devolded matter with each country having a separate education system.
                 Considering the four systems together, about 38 % of the United Kingdom population has a university or college degree, Which is the highest percentage in Europe, and among the highest percentages in the world.
                 I think everyone knows tho major universities: Cambridge and Oxford.In my honest opinion Cambridge is better.
                 Stephen Hawking studied there which is the first thing.
-The architecture is beautiful.I have been there personally, and I think the school ground are more sympathic
+The architecture is beautiful.I have been there personally, and I think the school ground are more sympathic.

+## Famous places

 # 6. English-speaking countries (Canada, Australia, New Zeland)

-//TODO:
+## Canada

+## New Zeland

+## Australia

 # 7. Work and business
 //ROBIN
 # 8. Information Technology

-//TODO:
-## History of it
+## History

+## Everyday Use

+## Connection between information Technology and everyday user

 ## Social media

-## everyday parts

 # 9. Energy Sources
 //ROBIN

 # 10. The living environment and its protection

-//TODO:
+## Basic Definition

+## History of protecting environment

+## Everyday protection of envrironment

+## Greenpeace

+## Extremely protecting vs Modest protection

+## Extremist